dbarzin/deming/docs/config.md

 All checks carried out after this date are deleted, along with the associated documents and action plans.

+This is done by executing the command

+    php artisan deming:cleanup

+command via a cron.

 ### Notifications <a name="notifications"></a>

 This screen is used to configure the notifications sent to users when they have to carry out controls.